Al-Noor Mosque (Santo Domingo)

-The Al-Noor Mosque (Mezquita Al-Noor) is a mosque in Santo Domingo, National District, Dominican Republic.
+The Al-Noor Mosque (Mezquita Al-Noor) is a mosque in Santo Domingo, National District, in the Dominican Republic.

-History
+Overview

-The mosque was originally a house building which was purchased by the Islamic Circle of Dominican Republic (Círculo Islámico de República Dominicana) for the amount of DOP 2.85 million.
+The mosque was originally a house building which was purchased by the Islamic Circle of the Dominican Republic (Círculo Islámico de República Dominicana) for the amount of DOP 2.85 million.
 The building was then converted into the first mosque in the country.

-Architecture

 The mosque building complex also features a pharmacy located behind the mosque building.